 Since DWL was founded in 1962 we have seen the industry move from typewriters all the way to translation-at-the-touch-of-a-button.
 Computer-aided-translation (CAT) is used extensively in the industry already, for consistency and speed, but it is a partnership retaining an essential human element behind the software.

-At a roundtable meeting with leading LSPs at a recent DIA conference in the States, I heard many industry stakeholders voicing a desire for disruption in the translation industry on a technological level.
+At a roundtable meeting with leading LSPs at a recent DIA conference in the States, I heard many industry stakeholders voicing a desire for disruption in the translation services industry on a technological level.
 They didn’t know how, but they wanted translations faster, better and cheaper.